Professional practice

 • Numerous advices in respect of general contractual matters, including: (i) proper construction of an agreement regulating an investment syndicate and the operation of buy-out provisions; (ii) effects of termination of a share purchase agreement including, in particular, whether deposits could be retained; (iii) termination of an agency agreement and impact of counterparty being placed in administration.

-• Junior counsel for respondent in four related employment tribunal claims (unfair dismissal, discrimination, whistleblowing), including in respect of appeal to EAT.
+• Junior counsel for respondent in four related employment tribunal claims (unfair dismissal, discrimination, whistleblowing)

 • Appeared for claimant as sole counsel at one day ET hearing regarding disclosure.